-DEFINITIONS: Irrigation solution with additives: a solution containing medication
+DEFINITIONS: Irrigation solution with additives: a solution containing medication intended for the purpose of washing out a cavity or wound surface.

 - 1. All irrigation solutions with additives used in the hospital will be prepared aseptically by the Pharmacy Department. - 2.
 The same aseptic technique that is used in preparing IV admixtures is used in the preparation of sterile irrigating solutions except that only bottles or bags of water or saline for irrigation are used.
 IV bags and sets are not to be used to prepare irrigations. - 3.
 All irrigations will be made in bottles. - 4.
 The notation "FOR IRRIGATION" must be entered in Special Directions during the order entry. - 5.
 Irrigation solutions with one or more additive are given a 24 hour expiration date unless otherwise indicated by the drug.